Credit Suisse CEO Thiam toppled by espionage scandal

 The espionage involving Credit Suisse surfaced in September when former star wealth manager Iqbal Khan, after defecting to rival UBS, confronted a private detective who was following him and his wife through Zurich.

 A spokesman for Switzerland's market supervisor FINMA said it was important that calm was restored to the bank.
-It said it was continuing its investigations into the scandal.
+The watchdog said it was continuing its investigation into the scandal.

 Thiam's exit, ending a near five-year run as Credit Suisse CEO, runs the risk of irking international investors who had backed him, not Rohner.